-You can now apply for BSBI Training Grants, Plant Study Grants and Science & Research grants; details and application forms are available on our Training page, where you will also find details of short botany courses and grants from other organisations.
+Applications have now closed for BSBI Training Grants, Plant Study Grants and Science & Research grants have now closed and open again on 1st January 2020 but you can still find details of grants from other organisations on our Grants page.

 BSBI past President John Faulkner recognised in New Year's honours list